VirtuallyExisting/VirtuallyExisting/README.md

 Hello!
-My name is Virtualle, I specialize in programming for Nintendo consoles.
+My name is Virtualle or VirtuallyExisting, I specialize in programming for Nintendo consoles.

+I am also known as "Cort" or "corg" sometimes, but you can always just refer to me as Virtualle.

 ## Programming Languages I Know
 - C